 During mass casualty incidents where multiple trauma patients are presenting to Student Health Services, its Disaster Plan will be activated.
-This plan outlines how Student Health Services and its partners will set up spaces within the Student Services Building, how patients will flow through the facility, how patients are triaged, treated, and transported, define roles and responsibilities, and outline communications between SHS and the Emergency Operations Center.
+This plan outlines how Student Health Services and its partners will activate the Disaster Medical Response Team, set up spaces within the Student Services Building, how patients will flow through the facility, how patients are triaged, treated, and transported, define roles and responsibilities, and outline communications between SHS and the Emergency Operations Center.

-Student Health Services may activate its Disaster Plan on its own authority since patients will likely present quickly after a disaster and with little to no warning.
+Student Health Services may activate its Disaster Plan and the Team on its own authority since patients will likely present quickly after a disaster and with little to no warning.
 Upon activating the plan, the Director of SHS, or designee, should contact the ISU Police Department and Emergency Management so support services can be put in place.